Keba777/A2sv-success-stories-page-clone/README.md

     - `SuccessStories.js` : Component to display a collection of success story cards.
     - `GrowthGraph.js` : Component to display the growth statistics of A2SV using the `react-chartjs-2` library.
     - `SuccessGraph.js` : Component to display the success rate statistics of A2SV using the `react-chartjs-2` library.
-  - `data/` : Contains mock data or static data used in the application.
   - `hooks.` : Contains the custom hook for api calls to the mockData.
     - `useStories.js` : Fetchs data from the mockData.json.
   - `redux/` : Contains Redux-related files.